weheartit/simple-socket/README.md

 # Simple Socket

-This is a lightweight wrapper around the node.js socket that makes reconnecting and handling errors super simple.
+This is a lightweight wrapper around the node.js `Socket` class that makes reconnecting and handling errors super simple.
 It works with `net` and `tls`.

 ## Installation